THE CANE CORSO

 Ask your breeder questions: Have your dogs had health screenings?
 Hip testing?
 Do you offer replacement pups in the event a vet confirmed health issue arises?
 What is your return policy?
 Do you provide tail docking?
 Ear cropping?
 Dewclaw removal?
 Will the puppies come with their first shots, wormer and wellness visit?
 Will you ship the puppy?
 How much are your puppies?
 Though many breeders poo-poo the price conversation ("If you have to ask, you can't afford it."
-Or, "That shouldn't be the first question you ask.") which, in our opinion, is ridiculous, as with any financial transaction anyone makes when it comes to making a purchase, especially a high dollar purchase, cost, at some point, must be discussed.
+Or, "That shouldn't be the first question you ask."), as with any financial transaction anyone makes when it comes to making a purchase, especially a high dollar purchase, cost, at some point, must be discussed.
+Do not feel uncomfortable asking what your investment will be both initially and over the course of the dog's life.
 Please do not allow a breeder make you feel inadequate simply because you asked the price of their dogs.
 It is a valid question and one that should be welcomed.
 Breeding Cane Corsos is not for the financially faint of heart; the cost of feeding them alone could feed a small, third world country.
 Add to that health testing, top of the line veterinary care, training, and the purchase of the best breeding stock, a good breeder can have tens of thousands of dollars invested in just a few dogs.

 Whether you are purchasing a Corso from us or a Corso from another breeder, our goal is to provide you with as much education and information about the breed, the specialized and unique care of the breed, and the responsible ownership of these special dogs, as possible.
 The success and preservation of these amazing creatures depends on it.